The Site Logistics Experts

 RTS position data feeds the autonomous control system

-Live positions of RTS-tracked human-driven vehicles are fed directly into autonomous vehicle control software — including ASI Mobius and similar platforms — so the AV's collision avoidance logic sees the full picture, not just its own sensor stack.
+Live positions of RTS-tracked human-driven vehicles are fed directly into autonomous vehicle control software so the AV's collision avoidance logic sees the full picture, not just its own sensor stack.

 Every vehicle on the surface is tracked

 RTS GPS units are fitted to human-driven vehicles, ground support equipment, and personnel.
-Autonomous vehicles contribute their own position via the control system integration.
+Robot vehicles contribute their own position via the control system integration.
 One protocol, one map.

 Proximity and conflict alerts for human operators

-Geofences, separation rules, and speed limits trigger alerts to drivers and the operations center — a safety layer that runs alongside the AV control integration.
+Geofences, separation rules, and speed limits trigger alerts to drivers and the operations center — a safety layer that runs alongside the Robot control integration.

 Shared incident record across both fleets

 Every position from every vehicle is recorded in a single timeline.
-Post-incident review covers both AV and human-driven traffic without stitching together separate logs.
+Post-incident review covers both Robot and human-driven traffic without stitching together separate logs.

 Where This Applies